 Here we go again.
-It’s not exactly sailing season (in the UK, anyway), but England’s lockdown 2.0 has nevertheless forced many sailors to leave what are arguably floating Covid-secure zones and back onto land.
-They say it will all be over by Christmas, but with a Johnson in Number 10 (yes, America, we know you’re laughing as much as UK kids were laughing at a trump in the White House), don’t get your hopes up.
+It’s not exactly sailing season (in the UK, anyway), but England’s latest lockdown and many others elsewhere have nevertheless forced many sailors to leave what are arguably floating Covid-secure zones and head back onto land.
 With this in mind, we’ve come up with five ways to keep the sea in your soul – even if your soul can’t be on the sea – for as long as it takes.

 A good book can transport you almost instantly to wherever it is you’d like to be – which, right now, is probably anywhere you’re not prevented from leaving.
 If you’re not the reading type, binging on your favourite YouTube sailing channels can have the same effect.
 In the former category, we’d recommend getting yourself a copy of Bernard Moitessier’s The Long Way, and Ellen Macarthur’s Race Against Time.
 For the more digitally-minded, click through to the YouTube channels of the Wildlings, Salty Lass, AB Sea, Tom Cunliffe (to name just a few)… and of course Sail Ho.

 Get weather wise